Rolodophone/nea/report/report.md

 (rule-based)

 TODO describe how they will work.
 They can use ECS, i.e. there will be an EnemyComponent and perhaps other components that only some enemies will use.
 There may be methods such as CalculateMoveDirection and CalculateAttack.
 Where will these be?
 In the component?
 In a system?
+Maybe I could use gdxAI's behaviour trees, or I could implement something myself.

 ## Game Events